 - Developmental psychology

 Instead of a dissertation, prepare to spend a significant amount of time with more hands-on projects and experience.
-The primary goal of these degree programs is to prepare students for careers as practitioners.
-Other terminal programs focus more on blending researcher and practitioner experience.
+The primary goal of these degree programs is to prepare students for careers as practitioners, while terminal PhD programs focus more on blending researcher and practitioner experience.

-Online Psy.
-D. programs allow you to apply from any part of the country or, sometimes, the world.
-You're free to remain in your home or move to a location with a competitive job market without worrying about the availability of Psy.
-D. degree opportunities in the area.
+Online PsyD programs allow you to apply from any part of the country or, sometimes, the world.
+You’re free to remain in your home or move to a location with a competitive job market without worrying about the availability of PsyD degree opportunities in the area.
 These programs are also a great choice for working professionals and parents who aren’t able to relocate for school.

 An online program can offer both synchronous and asynchronous methods of study.
 A synchronized learning experience typically includes live-streamed lectures and live chat rooms to discuss concepts with other students.
 Asynchronous learning takes advantage of video recording and text-based chat rooms to allow you to attend lectures at your convenience.